Full Contact (1992 film): Plot

 The first part of the movie takes place in Bangkok, Thailand.
-Gou Fei's (Chow Yun-fat) friend Sam Sei (Anthony Wong) borrows money from a loan shark to give Gou Fei's departed mother a proper burial.
+Gou Fei's friend Sam Sei borrows money from a loan shark to give Gou Fei's departed mother a proper burial.
 The loan shark kidnaps Sam, and Gou Fei rescues him by confronting the loan shark and persuading him to give more time for Sam to re-pay the loan.
 The loan shark does not comply and orders his cohorts to kill Sam, but Gou Fei punches two of them before he engages a knife fight with the remaining gang members.
 After doing so, the loan shark attempts to shoot Gou Fei, but he wrestles the gun out of the shark's grasp, frees a trapped Sam Sei and escapes.
 Not wanting to lose face, the loan shark promises to kill them, so Gou Fei and Sam Sei flee the city.

-To earn money, they team up with Sam's cousin Judge (Simon Yam) for a heist.
-The group meets up, although a fight between Gou Fei's and Judge's friend (Chung and Psycho respectively) breaks out, which is triggered by Gou Fei making remarks about Lau Ngang.
-After the initial group meeting, Judge, meanwhile, is offered money from the loan shark to kill Gou Fei and Sam during the heist.
+To earn money, they team up with Sam's cousin Judge for a heist.
+The group meets up, although a fight between Gou Fei's and Judge's friends (Chung and Psycho respectively) breaks out, which is triggered by Gou Fei making remarks about Lau Ngang.
+After the initial group meeting, Judge is offered money from the loan shark to kill Gou Fei and Sam during the heist.

 The heist begins with Gou Fei blocking traffic while Lau Ngang tosses a grenade into an irate driver's car, which explodes.
 The intended target is a lorry and the group shoots and kills the passengers.
-Psycho gets in the truck but kicks Chung out and prevents him from boarding.
+Psycho gets in the truck, but kicks Chung out and prevents him from boarding.
 The heist is successful, but Judge betrays Gou Fei by attempting to kill him, only to kill Chung instead.
 A car chase ensues between the two.
 The scene ends when Gou Fei flips his car up-side down.
 Judge examines the wreckage only to be ambushed by Gou Fei.
 Another fight ensues, Judge slices Gou Fei's right finger and thumb but is interrupted by a resident who shoots in the air telling them to leave.